GRAPHISOFT/archicad-addon-cmake-tools/README.md

 The repo includes a BuildAddOn.py python script, that handles the building of the Add-Ons.
 This script takes up to 7 arguments:

-- -c, --configFile (mandatory): path to the JSON configuration file
+- -c, --languageConfig (mandatory): path to the JSON configuration file
 - -v, --acVersion (optional, but mandatory if --devKitPath is used): a list of Archicad version numbers, that the Add-On is built for.
 These versions must be present in the JSON configuration file's devKitLinks object keys.
 When not specified, the script takes all versions specified in the configuration file.
 - -l, --language (optional): a list of language codes for creating localized release builds.
 Only used when the --release option is enabled.
 The language codes must be present in the JSON configuration file's language list.
 If language is not specified, or --language ALL is used, the script will create localized builds for all languages in the configuration file.
 - -d, --devKitPath (optional): path to a single local APIDevKit folder.
 When this argument is used, only one Archicad version should be provided in the --acVersion list.